Community Care lawyers answer frequently asked questions on unlawful detention and false imprisonment

-If a person is kept in hospital or a care home against their wishes without the proper steps being carried out (i.e. not under mental capacity or mental health law), then this may amount to an unlawful detention.
+If you are kept in hospital or a care home against your wishes without the proper steps being carried out (i.e. not under mental capacity or mental health law), then this may amount to an unlawful detention.
 Questions to ask include:

 It is not uncommon for people with dementia to say that they want to go home or to forget where they are and why.
 Sometimes gentle reminders can help deal with disorientation.